 - A casual professional staff member will be eligible for overtime where the staff member works in excess of the ordinary hours of work and/or where the staff member works outside the span of hours.

 - An examination invigilator, field interviewer, community coordinator, or Library, Drill Hall Gallery or a School of Art Gallery staff member employed on a part time or casual basis will be paid overtime where they are directed to undertake work outside the span of hours.

-- Professional staff members, including casuals, who are eligible to be paid for overtime, will be paid in accordance with the following table.
+- Subject to clause 1 and 4, professional staff members (including casuals) who are eligible to be paid for overtime will be paid in accordance with the following table.